tham-le/Darkly/6_XSS_feedback/ressources/XSS_feedback.md

 ## Recommendations:

-1. The simpliest way to eliminate XSS breaches is to pass all external data through a filter to remove dangerous keywords, for exemple, the ```<scrpt>``` tag, JavaScript commands, CSS styles, and other dangerous HTML elements.
+1. The simplest way to eliminate XSS breaches is to pass all external data through a filter to remove dangerous keywords, for example, the ```<script>``` tag, JavaScript commands, CSS styles, and other dangerous HTML elements.
-In some casses, a filter could even eliminate all special characters.
+In some cases, a filter could even eliminate all special characters.

 2. All variables in a web application needs to be protected.